syncfusion-content/blazor-docs/blazor/ai-assistview/toolbar-items.md

 ### Prompt

-By default, the prompt toolbar in the AI AssistView component includes built-in items such as `edit` and `copy` icons.
-These allow users to modify the prompt text or copy it as needed.
+By default, the prompt toolbar renders the built-in items such as `edit` and `copy` items.
+These allow users to edit the prompt text or copy as needed.

+In the following example, AI AssistView component rendered with built-in toolbar items such as `edit` and `copy` items.

 ```cshtml